MikeBishop/http-layering/draft-bishop-httpbis-decomposing-http.md

 protect itself by limiting the memory commitment to outstanding data or requests.
 The transport should facilitate such protection on the part of a server (or client, in certain scenarios).

+Notably, while there may be ways to distinguish graceful or abrupt session termination depending on the mapping and scenario, these are not HTTP semantic concepts.
+An HTTP "session" is complete when all outstanding requests have received responses and no new requests are issued.
+Much of the effort in mappings around session termination ultimately amounts to distinguishing between a request which failed and a request which was effectively never sent.

 ## Other desirable properties